joshbrunty/SysScout/README.md

 Usage is pretty easy.
 Select from the Main Menu options for the desired information on-screen.

-Mac Forensicators NOTE: This script works for the most part in MacOS, but not completely.
-You will also need to use a directory besides /opt
+Mac Forensicators NOTE: This script works for the most part in MacOS, but not completely (there are some wonky exceptions).
+You will also need to use a directory besides /opt as this doesn't exist in HFS+.